jonathanw82/hello-django/README.md

 then change the secret key to a string go to google get a new key from django secret key gen then in settingsa like before add the secret key

-then create another for heroku
+then create another for heroku and put it under config vars.